 Disney owns Marvel, Star Wars, and all the Disney classics that people watch with their children.

 Apple TV+ has seen much less success since entering the market in November 2019.
-While Disney+ and Netflix have the advantage of already owning a large amount of original content, Apple TV+ lacks a breakout hit.
+While Disney+ and Netflix have the advantage of already owning a large amount of original content, Apple TV+ lacked a breakout hit until the release of Ted Lasso in August 2020.

 While Disney+ has made massive strides in months, Apple may need to reevaluate its streaming strategy.